-- "Give me the actors with birth date greater than that of their spouse.".
-This question combines the two situations described above, and requires to introduce the state $S_8$ , as shown in Fig. 5.
-After accepting "Give me the actors having birth date greater than that of" the automaton is in state $S_6$ , from which it accepts the possessive determiner "their", thus moving to $S_8$ .
-From $S_8$ the property "spouse" is accepted, and the automaton moves to $S_2$ . - "Give me the countries having one of the 20 greatest population" and "Give me the country having the 2nd largest population".
-Questions like these require (i) to sort the results by the value of the property recognized in a specific state, and (ii) to set the offset and number of returned results according to the token accepted in a different state, i.e., a token such as the nth greatest or one of the nth greatest.
+(i) to sort the results by the value of the property recognized in a specific state, and (ii) to set the offset and number of returned results according to the token accepted in a different state, i.e., a token such as the nth greatest or one of the nth greatest.
 To this end, we introduced state $S_9$ , as shown in Fig. 6.
-After accepting "Give me the country having", from $S_3$ the automaton can accept a ranking token, whereby it moves to $S_9$ , where the property "population" is recognize, thus producing the transition to $S_2$ . - "Give me the drugs without side effects".
+After accepting "Give me the country having", from $S_3$ the automaton can accept a ranking token, whereby it moves to $S_9$ , where the property "population" is recognized, thus producing the transition to $S_2$ .

+- "Give me the drugs without side effects".
 This question requires negation.
 We remark that a token such as without or with some can not be handled as the tokens like having, which defines a comparison between two operands.
 Therefore, a new state $S{10}$ was introduced.
 After accepting "Give me the drugs", it is possible to accept "without" from state $S_2$ , thus moving to state $S{10}$ .
 In $S{10}$ the property side effect is accepted, moving the automaton to $S_2$ .

-3. Token Selection
+3. Token Selection and Constraint Construction

-A key to effectiveness and usability CANaLI is its ability to traverse the underlying KB to select in real time the correct transition in the recognizer automaton and generate the correct completions for the partial user input.
-CANaLI uses Apache Lucene [5], to index our tokens, which are associated with one or more NL phrases.
-Thus, when the user enters a string S, a query is performed on the index to select among the tokens matching the phrase S those which satisfy the following criteria: (i) they are of acceptable type, according to the current automaton state, and (ii) they are semantically correct with respect to the underlying KB.
-Now, criterion (ii) requires satisfaction of several conditions for which we index each element of the KB by its label and kind (i.e., entity, property, class, etc.), and the values of the two additional fields: domain\of, and range of.
-The first field is needed for cases such as "What is the population of" that prescribes that the following token can only be accepted if it belongs to domain of "population" (e.g., "capital", "cities", "Washington D.C.", etc.).
+A key to the effectiveness and usability of CANaLI is its ability to perform in real-time the tasks of (i) inferring the automaton transition intended by the user, (ii) generating the correct completions for the partial user input, and (iii) mapping each completion onto triple constraints and filters that can be used to create the SPARQL query.
+In these tasks, CANaLI uses Apache Lucene [6], to index our tokens, which are associated with one or more NL phrases.
+Thus, when the user enters a string S, a fast search is performed on the index to select among the tokens matching the phrase S those which satisfy the following criteria: (i) they are of acceptable type, according to the current automaton state, and (ii) they are semantically correct with respect to the underlying KB.
+Now, criterion (ii) requires satisfaction of several conditions for which we index each element of the KB by its label and kind (i.e., entity, property, class, etc.), and the values of the two additional fields: domain\of, and range\of.
+The first field is needed for cases such as "What is the population of" that prescribes that the following token can only be accepted if it belongs to the domain of "population" (e.g., "capital", "cities", "Washington D.C.", etc.).
 The second field is used in cases such as "... having capital equal to": that prescribes that the token that follows must belong to the range of "capital" (e.g., "birth place", "city", "Washington D.C.", etc.).
-A similar domain requirement is enforced when dealing with input such as "What is the capital of countries having", where we have a property having as domain the property "capital" or the class "country".
+A similar domain requirement is enforced when dealing with input such as "What is the capital of countries having", where we have a property that has as domain the property "capital" or the class "country".